hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - platform processes behavior baselines, monitors for deviations, and reviews for malicious processes in data center traffic and servers while performing software vulnerability detection: <span style="color: #bb6600;">Tetration</span>
   - a benefit of using Cisco Tetration: collect <span style="color: #bb6600;">near-real time data from servers and inventories the software packages that exist on servers</span>
   - solution protects hybrid cloud deployment workloads with application visibility and segmentation: <span style="color: #bb6600;">Tetration</span>
+  - suspicious pattern enables the Cisco Tetration platform to learn the normal behavior of users: <span style="color: #bb6600;">file access from a different user</span>

 - Cisco Stealhwatch Cloud